-As a minimum, all volunteers will be required to complete the 'Valuing Safe Community Awareness' online training and sign a Confidential Volunteer Declaration Agreement before they can commence volunteer work.
-A Volunteer Handbook, which includes the policy, is available from the front office.
+As a minimum, all volunteers will be required to complete the 'Valuing Safe Community training and sign a Confidential Volunteer Declaration Agreement before they can commence volunteer work.

-In addition to VSC training and reading the Volunteer Handbook, a Working with Children Check may also need to be obtained to work with children.
+In addition to VSC training, a Working with Children Check will need to be obtained to work with children.